NZTimKeegan/markdown-cv/index.md

 - Fullstack software development
 - Application design and code review
+- Application support
 - Requirements gathering and refinement

 ### Key Achievements

-Was a key member of a cross-functional team tasked to build a labour management platform.
-Also involved in initial requirements gathering and their continued refinement.
-Migrated services from Docker Compose to Docker Swarm to on-premise Kubernetes to hosted Kubernetes
+Was a key member of a cross-functional team tasked to build a labour management web application.
+Contributed to developing the front-end and back-end of the application as well as initial requirements gathering and their continued refinement

 <br>